 “Why do my chinos/khakis fade so quickly?
 I feel like I just bought them.”

 It’s a common complaint among many men of all ages.
 Just about every brand ever carries chinos, from cheap garbage fast fashion shops through to more premium offerings.
 Fade happens to stretch and non-stretch fabrics; it isn’t limited to chinos, as it occurs with any cotton-rich fabric.

-The hot secret is, cotton will always fade quickly.
+The hot secret is, cotton garments will always fade quickly.
 It’s the nature of the fabric.
 It’s genuinely supposed to fade.

 Much of the story is detailed in W. David Marx’s book Ametora.